SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/data-visualization.md

 description: Basics
 ---

-1. To display a given series, right click on it and chose the *Chart & grid* option from the local menu.
+1. To display a given series, right click on it and choose the *Chart & grid* option from the local menu.
 The graph is displayed in the panel on the right.